realdognose/es-energy-flow-card/README.md

 > :warning: You can use a simple output of an already defined variable.
 However, If you need to use a variable Twice, you need to assign the flow to a `new` copy of that variable.
 (It's defining the flows unique id)

 In the expression, you can re-use any variable defined as [input](#inputs), [expression](#expressions) or defined in a flow before.
-To properly design flow expressions, also consider reading the [basic maths)(#basicmaths) section.
+To properly design flow expressions, also consider reading the [basic maths)(#basic-maths) section.
 Following some simple rules will allow you to properly resolve any flow value.

 ![image](https://github.com/user-attachments/assets/df2bc49c-0491-4050-9255-6d83efe241e0)